Ariana Grande Gives First Look at 'Charlie's Angels' Music Video

-Ariana Grande, Miley Cyrus and Lana Del Rey are joining forces for a fierce new song on the upcoming Charlie's Angels soundtrack -- and the music video is dropping on Friday.
-Grande shared a sneak peek of the video on Twitter on Tuesday.
+Ariana Grande, Miley Cyrus and Lana Del Rey joined forces for a fierce new song, "Don't Call Me Angel" -- for the upcoming Charlie's Angels soundtrack -- and the music video dropped Thursday night.
+In it, the three don black angel wings, and sultry black ensembles, while posing as badass action superstars.

+The video presents Grande, Cyrus and Del Rey as a crime-fighting action trio, with the singers coordinating missions, pummeling some dude in a boxing ring and practicing their knife-throwing skills, respectively.

+Grande does the bulk of the heavy lifting lyrically, with Cyrus and Del Ray providing their own individual verses, but the visually rich and multi-layered video -- directed by Grande's frequent collaborator Hannah Lux Davis -- gives us a tantalizing glimpse inside what a Charlie's Angels film starring these three would look like.

+Needless to say, it'd be a lot of leather, fire and decadent grape eating inside a giant palatial mansion.
+Elizabeth Banks -- who directed and stars in the upcoming Charlie's Angels reboot -- also makes a fun cameo at the end, further connecting the world of the music video and the film's universe.

-The seven-second clip doesn't reveal much, but it does show the women working it.
-Grande, Cyrus and Del Rey strut in sexy black ensembles and thigh-high boots in the clip, with each sporting black angel wings.
+Grande previously teased the video earlier in the day with a seven-second clip that didn't reveal much, but it did show the women working it.
+Grande, Cyrus and Del Rey strut in sexy black ensembles and thigh-high boots in the clip, with each sporting Victoria Secret Fashion Show-inspired wings.

 '"Don’t call me angel’ song & video sep 13 👼🏼 @charliesangels @mileycyrus @lanadelrey directed by @hannahluxdavis," Grande captioned the first look.